rainbowdashlabs/sql-java/README.md

 # Building Tables

-Now that we have our database connected we need to store our data somewhere.\
-Like mentioned at the beginning SQL databases store data in tables.\
-But databases can do a lot more than just storing data in tables.
+Now that we have our database connected we need to store our data somewhere.
+Like mentioned at the beginning SQL databases store data in tables, but databases can do a lot more than just storing data in tables.
 They can validate and pre organize your data to yield results faster and provide data consistency.

 We will take a look at different methods in this section.

 ## Creating a table

-To create a table we need to define the columns with a name, and the required data type.\
-You can find the types [here](https://www.w3schools.com/sql/sql_datatypes.asp).\
-Some of these types have a `(size)` parameter.\
-For String data types this defines the maximum size of the data written in this column.\
+To create a table we need to define the columns with a name, and the required data type.
+You can find the types [here](https://www.w3schools.com/sql/sql_datatypes.asp).
+Some of these types have a `(size)` parameter.
+For String data types this defines the maximum size of the data written in this column.
 However for numeric types it does NOT. `INT(2)` won't restrict the integer value written to this column in any way.
 This is wrong knowledge spread out widely.
 See the [documentation](https://dev.mysql.com/doc/refman/5.7/en/numeric-type-attributes.html) if you want to know more.

+_Note: Other databases might have different types.
+Read the documentation of your database._

+_Note 2: Some types have different names than the java data types. `Bigint` in SQL is equal to a `long` in Java for example._

 There are some best practises which data type you have to choose: